 Smith and Hughes note that Chopin’s novella is rich with imagery (89).

-4. For four or more authors, name all of the authors or include only the first author’s name followed by "et al," meaning "and others."
+4. For three more authors, include only the first author’s name followed by "et al." “Et al.” is Latin for “and others.”

 It has been noted that Chopin’s novella is rich with imagery (Sanders et al. 89).